robkeimig/application-router/README.md

 - [ ] Support all HTTP Verbs (very buggy GET-only sample here)
 - [ ] TLS
 - [ ] ???

+See TestAppFrontEnd for an idea of how this works (or doesn't).